Sneha-Sah-22-23/Project-1-Amazon_clone/README.md

 Amazon clone made by me.
-No group or team idiviual project.
+No group or team indiviual project.